cyber-republic/developer-workshop/2019-07-31/README.md

 4. Sets a DID Property and puts it on the DID sidechain running on private net
 5. Gets a DID Property by Transaction ID
 6. Deletes DID Property attached to the DID
-7. Deletes DID from the DID sidechain
+NOTE: There's also code to delete DID from the DID sidechain so you can uncomment the code for deleting DID and comment the code for deleting DID Property and then try building the jar file and executing again.
 ```
     java -jar target/samples-0.1.0.jar;
 ```

-##
+## Elephant Wallet: Sample app
+TODO

+## Sneak Preview of Ethereum Sidechain
+TODO